IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 # Project Tasks

-## Update:* Monday, September 7th, 2020 - PENDING
+## Update:* Sunday, October 18, 2020

 ### APP-WIDE:

-• Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures [Going to ask CARS next meeting] - Albert
+• Convert CARS pictures into light size images to be used throughout the app instead of unsplash pictures - Request has been denied by CARS.
+Keep unsplash feed.

 ### FORMS: